 Home gyms are great because you can incorporate everything you love about the gym without having to pay those annoying membership fees.
 You can also work out whenever because you don’t have to worry about overheating in the summer or freezing during the winter.

 Here we’ve compiled a few tips you can use to help you make your own home gym.

 Work with the space you have or make some room

-Approximately 35% of remodeling jobs involve the whole home, but you don’t need to get wild with renovations to create a home gym you’ll love.
+According to the National Association of Home Builders 2012 Remodeling Market Index, 44% of renovation jobs that year were for window or door replacement and approximately 35% of all remodeling jobs involve the whole home, but you don’t need to get wild with renovations to create a home gym you’ll love.
 You just need some space.